-According to the Alliance for Walking & Biking’s 2014 Benchmarking Report, 91.6% of American commuters drive to work.
-That compares to 5% who use public transit, 2.8% who walk, and just 0.6% who bike.
-In larger cities, walking and transit get a much larger share of total commutes: 17.2% and 5%, respectively.
-Biking is still the laggard, at just 1%.
-Of course car commuting remains the overwhelming favorite, making up more than three-quarters of all trips.
+According to the Brookings Institution, about 85% of American commuters drive to work alone or in carpools.
+That compares to 5.1% who use public transit, 2.7% who walk, and just 0.6% who bike.
+In larger cities, walking and transit get a much larger share of total commutes, but biking is still the laggard.
+And car commuting remains the overwhelming favorite, making up more than three-quarters of all trips even in major metro areas with long commute times.

 As an enthusiastic cyclist and proponent of eco- (and wallet-) friendly transit alternatives, I find these numbers disappointing.
 However, I’m also a realist.
 Due to low population density and dispersed employment in the exurban belts around major U.S. cities, commuting by bike just isn’t a viable option for millions of American workers.